redstrate/redstrate.com/content/blog/figure2/index.md

 ![face off](deluxe-face.webp)

 Overall, I definitely recommend this figure as a fellow 2B-fan.
 However, please **do not buy from the Square Enix Store**.
-You can find this figure elsewhere, usually for much much cheaper and will ship to you faster (even though that makes zero sense.)
+You can find this figure elsewhere, usually for much, much cheaper and will ship to you faster (even though that makes zero sense.)

 ![sword](sword.webp)